BAE’s Big Push for Skilled Trades Starts with Orion in Dunfermline - A Spotlight

 Range of Roles

 The diversity of roles they cater for is linked to the time they’ve spent building relationships with local manufacturing and production companies over the years.
-While concentrating on skilled trades and blue-collar roles, the Dunfermline team are also known to for the provision of white collar and executive roles.
+While concentrating on skilled trades and blue-collar roles, the Dunfermline team are also known to for the provision of white collar and executive recruitment.

 What are Dunfermline’s Strengths?